SolarEdge Technologies (NASDAQ:SEDG) Raised to “Buy” at Needham & Company LLC

 Needham & Company LLC upgraded shares of SolarEdge Technologies (NASDAQ:SEDG) from a hold rating to a buy rating in a report published on Thursday morning, Price Targets.com reports.
 They currently have $347.00 target price on the semiconductor company’s stock.

-Other equities research analysts have also issued reports about the stock.
-Wells Fargo & Company initiated coverage on shares of SolarEdge Technologies in a research note on Monday, November 22nd.
-They issued an overweight rating and a $441.00 price target on the stock.
+A number of other research analysts also recently commented on the stock.
+BMO Capital Markets lifted their price objective on shares of SolarEdge Technologies from $357.00 to $390.00 and gave the company an outperform rating in a research report on Thursday, November 4th.
+Morgan Stanley decreased their price objective on shares of SolarEdge Technologies from $338.00 to $307.00 and set an equal weight rating for the company in a research report on Thursday, January 13th.
+Truist Financial decreased their price objective on shares of SolarEdge Technologies from $395.00 to $340.00 and set a buy rating for the company in a research report on Monday, January 24th.
 B. Riley lifted their price objective on shares of SolarEdge Technologies from $368.00 to $375.00 and gave the company a buy rating in a research report on Wednesday, November 3rd.
-TheStreet raised shares of SolarEdge Technologies from a c+ rating to a b- rating in a research report on Thursday, November 4th.
-Morgan Stanley decreased their price objective on shares of SolarEdge Technologies from $338.00 to $307.00 and set an equal weight rating for the company in a research report on Thursday, January 13th.
-Finally, Truist Financial decreased their price objective on shares of SolarEdge Technologies from $395.00 to $340.00 and set a buy rating for the company in a research report on Monday, January 24th.
-Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and twenty have given a buy rating to the stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $346.00.
+Finally, Susquehanna lifted their price objective on shares of SolarEdge Technologies from $350.00 to $400.00 and gave the company a positive rating in a research report on Wednesday, November 3rd.
+Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and twenty have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $346.00.

 Shares of SEDG stock opened at $238.26 on Thursday.
 The company has a current ratio of 3.83, a quick ratio of 3.08 and a debt-to-equity ratio of 0.52.
 SolarEdge Technologies has a 1 year low of $199.33 and a 1 year high of $389.71.
 The firm’s fifty day moving average price is $270.29 and its two-hundred day moving average price is $288.43.
 The firm has a market capitalization of $12.51 billion, a P/E ratio of 89.57, a PEG ratio of 2.03 and a beta of 1.02.